impshum/reddit-palindrome-bouncer/readme.md

 ### Notes

+-   SQLite databaase will be created upon first run.
 -   I will not be held responsible for any bad things that might happen to you or your Reddit account whilst using this bot.
 Follow Reddiquette and stay safe.